-“ArchaeaBot” returned to be exhibited LABoral Centro de Arte y Creación Industrial in Gijón, Spain (where it was first developed) from 20th September – 11th October 2018.
+“ArchaeaBot” returned to the place where it was created and was exhibited LABoral Centro de Arte y Creación Industrial in Gijón, Spain from 20th September – 11th October 2018.
 Anna Dumitriu, Alex May and Amanda Wilson also discussed the project in the event “Future Life”.

 “Unstable Reality and Shifting Knowledges: Mending the Fabric of the World” at Bandits-Mages, Bourges, France